F

 What Is Form 12B?

-The main purpose of Form 12B is to consolidate the employee’s earnings from previous employment with the current one.
-This allows the new employer to
+The main purpose of Form 12B is to consolidate the employee's earnings from previous employment with the current one.
+This allows the new employer to:

 • Accurately calculate total taxable income for the financial year

-• Apply correct income tax slabs
+• Apply the correct income tax slabs

 • Avoid over- or under-deduction of TDS